tomcook/nostalgiabot/README.md

 ## Cost

 GitHub Actions are entirely free for public repositories.
 All of the data the bot fetches from is also stored in GitHub, either in a repository or as [Gists](https://gist.github.com/).
-Running this code is entirely cost free.
-Additionally, I make no money from the bot.
+Running this code was entirely cost free.
+Additionally, I made no money from the bot.

 ## Resources